 By Avi Abelow @aviabelow

 Nebraska is a long way from northern Iraq.
-But nearly 3,000 refugees from the region’s small Yazidi ethnic minority have resettled there.
-They were all drive from their homes.
+But nearly 3,000 refugees from the region’s small Yazidi ethnic minority settled there and set up a new life for themselves.
+ISIS drove them all from their homes.
 ISIS perpetrated horrific violence and for decades, persecuted them for their religious and ethnic persuasion.
 They are now finally safe in Lincoln, Nebraska.

 The Yazidis are a tiny religious minority in Iraq.
 For centuries they’ve faced persecution for their faith, which pulls elements from different religions.
 The community was decimated by ISIS in 2014.
 Pictures and videos circulated , at the time, showing their desperate situation, trapped and surrounded by ISIS fighters.
 Unfortunately, the Western world did not do anything to save them.
 As a result, ISIS captured and killed thousands of Yazidis in what the United Nations has described as a genocide.